VS

 With Tesla, you'll have no trouble finding a charging point

-Today in France, the number of charge points installed has far surpassed the number of service stations available.
-In 2018, there were no more than 15,000 petrol stations still in service, whereas by the start of 2022, there would be more than 54,000 charging points open to the public.
+In France today, the number of charge points installed has far surpassed the number of service stations available.
+In 2018, there were no more than 15,000 petrol stations still in service, whereas at the start of 2022 there were more than 54,000 charge points open to the public.

-And as mentioned above, Tesla wants to make life easier for its users.
-In addition to extremely fast recharge times, for an electric vehicleTesla makes it easy for customers to find their charging station.
+And, as mentioned above, Tesla wants to make life easier for its users.
+In addition to extremely fast charging times, for a electric vehicleTesla makes it easy for customers to find their charging point.

 In addition to the 54,000 charging points open to the public, there are also Tesla Superchargers.
-With this network, Tesla has the second largest network of fast-charging stations in Europe, behind the Ionity.
+With this network, Tesla has the second largest network of fast-charging stations in Europe behind the Ionity.
 Tesla Superchargers can be found absolutely everywhere.
-At freeway service stations, on city-center parking spaces, in shopping-area parking lots, and so on.
+At motorway service stations, in city centre car parks, in shopping centre car parks, and so on.

 Tesla Models are equipped with technologies of the future

-It's no news that Tesla vehicles are hyper-futuristic and, above all, very well equipped in terms of technology.
+It's not news that Tesla's vehicles are hyper-futuristic and, above all, extremely well-equipped in terms of technology.
 With engineer and entrepreneur Elon Musk at the helm, it would have been hard to imagine any other direction.

 A state-of-the-art on-board computer

-Tesla vehicles feature on-board computers that are ahead of their time in terms of functionality.
-In fact, these on-board computers can accommodate additional functionality for another estimated 4 to 5 years.
-Tesla regularly updates its vehicles' technologies.
+Tesla vehicles are equipped with on-board computers that are ahead of their time in terms of functionality.
+In fact, these on-board computers can accommodate additional functions for another 4 to 5 years, according to estimates.
+Tesla regularly updates the technology in its vehicles.

-For the time being, their electric cars include a display showing the battery's charge level, and the various charging stations and Superchargers you may come across on your route if necessary.
-The on-board computer calculates an itinerary so you don't run out of fuel on long journeys.
+For the moment, their electric cars include a screen showing the battery's charge level, and the various charging points and superchargers that you might come across on your journey, if necessary.
+The on-board computer calculates a route so that you don't run out of fuel on long journeys.

 Monitoring system

 Tesla cars also feature a 360-degree surveillance system based on on-board cameras in the central rear-view mirror and eight other cameras.
 This surveillance system is available in 2 levels, one of which is activated when there is external contact.
-An alert message then appears on the dashboard screen, informing the person responsible for activation that he or she is being filmed.
+An alert message then appears on the screen on the dashboard, informing the person responsible for activating the system that he or she is being filmed.

 The second mode is activated when a break-in is detected, triggering a very loud alarm accompanied by very bright lighting and high-volume music.
-These modes can be activated from the car or from your vehicle's application.
+These modes can be activated from the car or the application linked to your vehicle.

 Autopilot and assisted driving

-That's what Tesla is so famous for: efficiency and innovation with Autopilot and computer-assisted driving.
+Tesla is also renowned for its efficiency and innovation in Autopilot and computer-assisted driving.
 This device is capable of keeping you in the lane while adapting to the presence of other vehicles on the road.
 It respects the distances imposed by the highway code, and its unfailing responsiveness, which far surpasses that of an average human being, guarantees your safety even in emergency situations.
-The system is also there to capture your attention and redirect it to the road ahead.
+The system is also there to capture your attention and redirect it to the road.

 If it senses that your hands are moving away from the steering wheel, an audible signal will sound, asking you to put your hands back on the wheel.
-After several repeated alerts, if the requests made by the device are still not respected, it will automatically bring the vehicle to a halt and switch on the hazard warning lights.
-The aim of this device is to detect possible discomfort at the wheel and prioritize the safety of the driver and other road users.
+After several repeated alerts, if the requests made by the device are still not complied with, it will automatically bring the vehicle to a halt and switch on the hazard warning lights.
+The aim of this device is to detect possible discomfort at the wheel and to prioritise the safety of the driver and other road users.

-Since the recent upgrades made by the American manufacturer, the system recognizes a long list of additional objects compared with previous versions, such as :
+Since the recent upgrades made by the American manufacturer, the system recognises a long list of additional objects compared with previous versions, such as :

 - orange cones